mjunaidca/create-daca/README.md

 > **Note**: <span style="color: orange;">This is an educational and experimental template designed to explore agentic systems with Dapr, UV, and an agent engine like OpenAI Agents SDK.
 Use it to learn and experiment!</span>

-A UV-based template for **developing and deploying agentic systems**—autonomous, AI-driven agents powered by a **distributed runtime foundation** with Dapr.
+<p> A UV-based template for **developing and deploying agentic systems**—autonomous, AI-driven agents powered by a **distributed runtime foundation** with Dapr.
 Featuring a **Chat Agent** and a **Memory Agent**, built with the OpenAI Agents SDK, this package offers a simple, flexible base for agent-driven projects.
 It works with any agent engine (e.g., LangGraph, CrewAI, Dapr Agents, or pure Python) and scales from local tinkering to cloud deployment.
-Dive into the code below to see how it works!
+Dive into the code below to see how it works! </p>
 ---

 ## Quick Start